-Investment grade fixed income returns were negative in 2022 as both sovereign and corporate yields continued to rise.
-Returns for alternative asset classes including high yield bonds, bank loans, private loans and equities also produced negative returns for the full year as a result of the prevailing market conditions.
+Investment grade fixed income returns were positive in 2023 as both sovereign and corporate yields decreased.
+Returns for alternative asset classes held by Syndicate 2488 including high yield bonds and private loans also produced positive returns for the full year as a result of the prevailing market conditions.

-Overall Syndicate 2488 generated a total return of -6.4% in 2022 (2021: 1.2%) on balances available for investment.
-For investment grade portfolios, total returns of -9.2%, -13.2% and -6.6% were generated for sterling, euro and Canadian dollar portfolios respectively (2021: -2.2%, -1.3%, -1.7%).
-The US dollar investment grade portfolios which comprise over 64% of the investment grade bonds generated a total return of -7.3% in the year (2021: -0.9%).
+Overall Syndicate 2488 generated a total return of 6.7% in 2023 (2022: -6.4%) on balances available for investment.
+For investment grade portfolios, total returns of 7.8%, 7.4% and 5.8% were generated for Sterling, Euro and Canadian dollar portfolios respectively (2022: -9.2%, -13.2%, -6.6%).
+The US dollar investment grade portfolios which comprise over 81% of the investment grade bonds generated a total return of 6% in the year (2022: -7.3%).

-Syndicate 2488's alternative investment assets, constituting around 19% of the total portfolio, are comprised of US dollar upper tier high yield bonds (12%) along with the Oak Hill Advisors private equity fund (7%) and a global equity portfolio that was liquidated in September 2022.
-The high yield portfolio generated a negative return of -8.1% and the Oak Hill Advisors fund -1.0% for the year.
-The global equity portfolio generated a negative YTD return of -7.9% prior to closure.
+Syndicate 2488's alternative investment assets, constituting around 18% of the total portfolio, are comprised of US dollar upper tier high yield bonds (12%) along with the Oak Hill Advisors private equity fund (6%).
+The high yield portfolio generated a return of 12.1% and the Oak Hill Advisors fund 10.5% for the year.